alessioizzillo/STAFF/found_bugs/README_VulnCheck.md

    - The container runs with **bridge network mode** for proper isolation
    - Detach safely with `Ctrl-A + D` to keep processes running

-2. **Symbol Links**:
-   - When testing `atp` module, `xgi` is automatically added as a symbol link
-   - When testing `setup.cgi` module, `upgrade_flash.c` is automatically added as a symbol link
-   - This is handled automatically by start.py (see line 1904)

-3. **Timeout**: The `--timeout 150` parameter gives the emulator sufficient time to boot and process requests.
-Adjust if needed for your system.
+2. **Timeout**: The `--timeout 150` parameter gives the emulator sufficient time to boot and process requests.
+Adjust if needed.

-4. **Port**: All tests use port 80 (HTTP).
+3. **Port**: All tests use port 80 (HTTP).
 Bridge network mode handles port isolation automatically.

-5. **Expected Behavior**: Each PoC should trigger a crash in the target process.
+4. **Expected Behavior**: Each PoC should trigger a crash in the target process.
 Check the STAFF output for crash indicators ("SIGSEGV").

-6. **Crash Logs**: After reproducing a bug, the kernel log containing SEGV information can be found at:
+5. **Crash Logs**: After reproducing a bug, the kernel log containing SEGV information can be found at:
    ```
    FirmAE/scratch/run/<n>/qemu.final.serial.log
    ```